Jysume/obsidian-typora-spring-theme/README.md

 ## Install
 Community Theme Store (Recommended)
-Search Spring in Obsidian community theme store and download it.
+Search Typora-Spring in Obsidian community theme store and download it.

 ## Contributing
 Thanks for Issues and PRs!